Quick Answer: The top 7 1031 Exchange Rules You Need to Know to Be Successful

 What is a 1031 Exchange?

-A 1031 Exchange, also called a Starker Exchange or Like-Kind Exchange, is a powerful tax-deferment strategy used by some of the most financially successful real estate investors.
+A 1031 Exchange, also known as a Starker Exchange or Like-Kind Exchange, is a powerful tax-deferred strategy utilized by some of the most financially successful real estate investors.

-Basically, a 1031 exchange allows an investor to “defer” paying capital gains taxes on an investment property when it is sold, as long as another “like-kind property” is purchased with the profit gained by the sale of the first property.
+A 1031 exchange in real estate allows an investor to “defer” paying capital gains taxes on an investment property when it is sold, as long as another “like-kind property” is purchased with the profit gained by the sale of the first property.

-However, there are more benefits to doing a 1031 exchange than just saving yourself from taxes.
+However, there are additional benefits to doing a 1031 exchange beyond simply saving on taxes, such as the ability to adjust your investment strategy.

 These 1031 exchange benefits include:

-- The ability to shift your investing strategy by exchanging high-maintenance properties for lower-maintenance properties without incurring a huge tax liability.
+- The ability to exchange high-maintenance properties for lower-maintenance properties without incurring a huge tax liability.

 - The possibility of increasing your appreciation potential by exchanging high-priced properties in bubble markets, like Manhattan or San Francisco, for more affordable markets that are on the rise.